beyarkay/masters-thesis/src/03_lit_review.md

 ### 2000s

+\sidenote{TODO: When do the first accelerometer based gloves appear?}

 @rekimotoGestureWristGesturePadUnobtrusive2001 introduced devices designed to provide input for wearable computers: the GestureWrist and the GesturePad.
 The GesturePad will not be discussed in this review as -- despite its name -- it